UnwarySage/dndb/ProgressReport.md

 * Indexes, as both heroes, patrons, and quests all have primary keys
 * Normal Forms, normalized through the first three forms.

-What we do not have is Dynamic Collumn.
+What we do not have is Dynamic Collumns.
 Likely these could be used to place tags on quests.

 ## Code Layout
 On the server, we are using a standard `Jetty` webserver, with `ring` middleware and `reitit` routing.